 8. Increase Your SEO Rating

-93% of web traffic comes from search engines, not just by brand names but by category or by keyword.
+93% of web traffic comes from search engines, not just by brand names but by category or keyword.
 A good SEO ranking is one of the most important factors for branding.
 Think about how your user might search for your products on the internet and customize accordingly.

 Your website helps you optimize your SEO ranking.
 Having a link-worthy site that is updated regularly lets you stay relevant.
-When a third-party website links your blog, it increases your rating.
+When a third-party website links to your blog, it increases your rating.

 9. It Is Your Digital Brochure